 To get through, you’ve got to have content that resonates with your customers.
 Solves their problems.
 Makes them more productive.
 Gets them thinking about a new development in their industry.

 These days, I help clients create a comprehensive content strategy across channels like websites, social media, and email.
+I also teach a course about writing – check it out here!
 My focus is written content – I use my experience with inbound marketing, video production, SEO, and social media to help content fit into a larger marketing plan that gets results.